 2016, Museumnacht Amsterdam, Mediamatic, Amsterdam (NL)

 Love Sweat Love was an olfactory dating performance during Museumnacht Amsterdam 2016.
-It explored the olfactory perception of the human body scent in a social setting.
+It explored the olfactory perception of human body scent in a social setting.
 Between 7:30 p.m. and midnight, “scientists,” donning traditional white lab coats, invited participants to donate scent samples from their underarms; these samples were then collected in glass jars, identified by number, and placed on display.
 After donating their own scent, participants were encouraged to sniff their way through the wider collection of underarm samples.
-This experience was guided by a short survey that posed questions to participants regarding their three favorite scents, inquiring about associated memories, feelings, and odor identification (2).
-Using the contact details provided on the survey forms, “scientists,” notified participants via text message or email when another donor liked their scent.
+This experience was guided by a short survey inquiring into associated memories, feelings, and odor identification (2) of the scent samples participants felt most attracted to.
+Using the contact details provided on the survey forms, “scientists,” informed participants when someone liked their scent.
 When two participants both fancied each other’s smells, the “scientists” offered to connect the pair and provided them with free drinks at Mediamatic’s bar.